GetStream/stream-chat-swift/docusaurus/docs/iOS/components/message.md

 As we detailed in the previous section, we can adjust the layout by subclassing `ChatMessageContentView` and switching the `metadataContainer` with `bubbleView`/`bubbleThreadContainer`.

-First we need to delete the bubble from `layoutOptionsResolver`
+First, we need to delete the bubble from `layoutOptionsResolver`

 ```swift

 final class CustomMessageOptionsResolver: ChatMessageLayoutOptionsResolver {